azahrx/bell-watch/README.md

 + Java

 ## Backend API
-TheMovieDB API to fetch data for movies and TV shows.
+API used for backend to fetch data for movies and TV shows is from [TheMovieDB](https://developers.themoviedb.org/4/getting-started/authorization)

 ## Features
 + List of movies and TV shows